 - a.
 An employee who has suffered possible injury in the performance of assigned duties shall immediately undergo such medical examination as the appointing authority deems necessary.
 They shall not be considered absent from duty during the time required for such examination. - b.
 A regular employee who is unable to perform any appropriate work assignment because of disability incurred in the performance of assigned duties shall be entitled to the following disability leave benefits, in addition to those provided pursuant to the California Worker's Compensation Insurance Act. - (1) During any period of disability for which payment is not provided under Worker's Compensation Insurance, the employee shall be placed on disability leave with pay to the extent of any leave with pay which they have accrued.
-Such disability leave with pay shall be charged against the employee's accrued leave with pay.

-- (2) During any period of disability for which payment is provided under Worker's Compensation Insurance, the employee may elect to receive disability leave with pay to the extent of any leave with pay which they have accrued, providing the Worker's Compensation Benefits received by the employee are endorsed to the County.
+Such disability leave with pay shall be charged against the employee's accrued leave with pay. - (2) During any period of disability for which payment is provided under Worker's Compensation Insurance, the employee may elect to receive disability leave with pay to the extent of any leave with pay which they have accrued, providing the Worker's Compensation Benefits received by the employee are endorsed to the County.
 Under such circumstances, their accrued leave with pay shall be reduced by one-half day for each full day of absence for which temporary Worker's Compensation Benefits are endorsed to the County. - c.
-All disability leave provisions of this section shall terminate on the date of the employee's recovery from disability, receipt of permanent disability under Worker's Compensation Insurance, retirement, termination from County employment, or death.
+When any member of this unit not otherwise covered by L.C.
+4850, is disabled, whether temporarily or permanently, by injury or illness arising out of and in the course of their duties, they shall become entitled, regardless of their period of service with the County to a leave of absence while so disabled without loss of salary for the period of the disability, but not exceeding one year, or until that earlier date as they are retired on permanent disability pension, and is actually receiving disability pension payments.
+This payment shall be subject to taxes. - d.
+All disability leave provisions of this section shall terminate on the date of the employee's recovery from disability, receipt of permanent disability under Worker's

+Compensation Insurance, retirement, termination from County employment, or death.